10 Best things to do in Sintra – Complete guide

 When he died, he left the palace to his second wife, Elise Hensler, who later sold it to the Portuguese State and the monarchy.
 The Palace was the royal family’s residence until the Republic’s establishment and was later converted into a museum.

 The interior of the palace is beautiful.
 It is still decorated and furnished according to the monarchical period.
-And the palace park is enchanting, full of treasures to discover, including the Chalet of the Countess of Edla.
+The palace park is enchanting, full of treasures to discover, including the Chalet of the Countess of Edla.
 You need at least a morning or afternoon to explore it.

 As you might expect, Pena Palace is very touristy, so we advise buying tickets in advance.
 Furthermore, as mentioned above, the street leading to the palace is only accessible by public transport, taxi, or Uber.
 You can buy a combined ticket with other National Monuments.
 Find out the prices here.